sishirsubedi/sishirsubedi.github.io/_projects/2_project.md

  Attribute specific - cell type representation.
 </div>

-Pilot project code used to generate the above results is available [GRASP](https://github.com/sishirsubedi/grasp).
+The results, especially from simulation data, are promising.
+In mixed space, we observe that the batch effect is dominant, followed by the cell type effect, which generates unique clusters.
+Attribute-specific representations exhibit distinct clusters that capture attribute effects.
+However, the results from the normal pancreas data are not convincing and suggest that more work is needed to refine the model.
+The project code used to generate the above results is available [GRASP](https://github.com/sishirsubedi/grasp).